rfmaynard/Accel-MagnetoMeter/README.md

 to download libraries in order to get readings from the LSM303 sensor.

 1. Make sure your Pi is up to date with the latest packages.
-Run `sudo apt update` to make sure everything is up to date.
+Run `sudo apt update` in the terminal to make sure everything is up to date.

 2. We will be using Python to test the LSM303 sensor, and will need the appropriate tools.
-Run the following commands to ensure we have everything required to read from the sensor.
+Run the following commands in the terminal to ensure we have everything required to read from the sensor.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 sudo apt-get install git build-essential python-dev